Apply for your degree

 Review Your Senior Audit

-Make sure to file your Application for Degree (available in the Registrar's Office) and Major Checklist with the Registrar's Office by September 30th to ensure timely processing and to avoid late fees.
-Senior Audits for students who filed their Applications for Degree after September 30th, will be processed in the order they were received.
+Make sure to file your Application for Degree and Major Checklist with Academic Services by October 2nd to ensure timely processing and to avoid late fees.
+Senior Audits for students who filed their Applications for Degree after October 2nd will be processed in the order they were received.

 Carefully review your Senior Audit.
 Do all the courses you are taking for the Fall semester show up as CIP's or Classes in Progress?
 Are the only missing classes or blank spaces the ones you are taking in the Spring semester?
 Be sure to note the Residency, Upper Division and GPA requirements listed on the program evaluation.
 BE SURE TO READ THROUGH THE ENTIRE PACKET!

-If you notice any discrepancies, have any questions or do not receive a Senior Audit, contact your evaluator in the Registrar's Office.
-Each evaluator covers a portion of the student body, based on the student's last name.
+If you notice any discrepancies, have any questions or do not receive a Senior Audit, contact your Student Success Counselor in Academic Affairs.
+Each counselor covers a portion of the student body, based on the student's last name.

 Completion of Coursework

 Upon completion of your projected last term, traditional students must have completed the minimum 124 credits with at least 40 upper division credits.
-Remember, your advisor, the Registrar's Office and the Academic Advising Center are available to assist you, but you are ultimately responsible for making sure you have completed all major and general education degree requirements.
+Remember, your Faculty Advisor and Academic Services are available to assist you, but you are ultimately responsible for making sure you have completed all major and general education degree requirements.

 Application for Degree Fee